jkrLab/HiHiC/README.md

 bash data_download_downsample.sh https://ftp.ncbi.nlm.nih.gov/geo/samples/GSM1551nnn/GSM1551550/suppl/GSM1551550_HIC001_merged_nodups.txt.gz GSM1551550_HIC001 hg19 16 ./juicer_tools.jar KR data
 ```
 >We download and process GM12879 cell line, which is aligned based on hg19.
->You can modify arguments, **data download URL, file name, reference genome, downsampling ratio, path of juicer tools, normalization method(NONE, KR, VC, etc.)** and **intra chromosome data after juicer tools** in the bash script, as you need.
+>You can modify arguments, **data download URL, file name, reference genome, downsampling ratio, path of juicer tools, normalization method(NONE, KR, VC, etc.)** and **intra chromosome data directory name** in the bash script, as you need.
->If you put these arguments in the command line, these should be placed in the order as above: data download URL, saving file name, reference genome, downsampling ratio, path of juicer tools, normalization method, intra chromosome data folder.
+>If you put these arguments in the command line, these should be placed in the order as above: data download URL, saving file name, reference genome, downsampling ratio, path of juicer tools, normalization method, intra chromosome data folder name.

 3. Generate input data for each deep learning model